 - 3rd Thursday of every month, 1:00pm to 4:00pm

 +–I need housing

 There are a variety of programs available to help those experiencing homelessness find permanent, stable housing.
 The first step in getting connected with a program and case manager is to complete a Smart Path Assessment.
-This can be done on our campus, at 115 Coral Street in Santa Cruz, from 1:00 to 4:00, Monday through Friday.
-If you are not able to visit our campus, you can still complete the assessment at one of the many access points throughout the county.
+Call (831) 458-6020 to make an appointment for an intake assessment at Housing Matters.
+You may also visit us at 115 Coral Street in Santa Cruz to make an appointment, though in light of coronavirus precautions, phone calls are preferred when possible.
+If you prefer, you can complete the Smart Path Assessment at one of the many access points throughout the county.